rdegraafwhizzkit/oracdc/README.md

 ## Adding new writers

 You may add new writers by creating classes that implement the IWritable interface and configure the `writer` property value accordingly.
+Currently there are 3 writers:

+- ConsoleWriter.
+This just writes the statement to the console.
+- KafkaWriter.
+This one writes to a Kafka topic, config is hardcoded for now.
+- KinesisWriter.
+This one writes to a Kinesis Stream, it's configurable by editing kinesis.properties and AwsCredentials.properties.